-There are many benefits in doing this exercise and creating a objection management doc, but by far the biggest one is the boost in confidence it will give you and your team when delivering the answers.
+There are many benefits in doing this exercise and creating an objection management doc, but by far the biggest one is the boost in confidence it will give you and your sales team when delivering the answers.

 Here are a few common objections to get you going